 We have all been there before.
-You get home from work, exhausted and ready to put your feet up.
-You plan a quiet night in, perhaps with a soothing glass of wine.
-Lounging on your sofa, perched against fluffy pillows that feel like heavenly clouds against your back sounds like a dream come true.
+You get home from work exhausted and ready to put your feet up.
+You plan a quiet night, perhaps with a soothing glass of wine.
+Lounging on your sofa, perched against fluffy pillows that feel like heavenly clouds against your back, sounds like a dream come true.

 Puppies are like children — not for the faint of heart.
 They are a huge responsibility.
-They require commitment, energy, and a lot of good will.
+They require commitment, energy, and a lot of goodwill.
 However, they give so much in return.
 There’s nothing like being greeted by a loving puppy that looks at you like you are the center of its world.
 And, in a way, you are.
 That kind of unconditional love is precious and irreplaceable.
-But that doesn’t mean we have to put up with any behavior our lovely furry babies decide to serve to us on any given day.
+But that doesn’t mean we have to put up with any behavior our lovely furry babies decide to serve us on any given day.

 When you talk with any new dog owner, the first topic of conversation will be — how to calm puppies.
-Although lovely, their high-energy and childlike eagerness takes a lot out of us.
-While we shouldn’t try to tamper it down — who wants a sad, zombie puppy? — you have to curb some types of behavior.
+Although lovely, their high-energy and childlike eagerness takes a lot of us.
+While we shouldn’t try to tamper it down — who wants a sad zombie puppy? — you have to curb some types of behavior.

 Puppies are naturally energetic, curious, and playful.
 Keeping up with them is a difficult task.
 But you can’t spend your days perpetually running around after your puppy.
 While they do require a lot of attention, you can’t devote your entire day — every day — to them.
 So, what should you do?

 If your puppy is acting like a true diva, demanding attention and energy at inconvenient times, you must know how to keep up with it.

 As soon as you bring your new star home, you have to start training it.
 Of course, some training regimens are too harsh for small puppies.
 But there are ways to deal with everything a puppy brings into your life — you have to know the right way to do it.